geraldb/talks/csv.md

 # Triva Quiz: Who Invented the Space Character in Writing (and When)?

-- [ ] The Greeks before Alexander the Great
+- [ ] The Greeks in the Golden Age
-- [ ] The Romans in the Empire (What have the romans ever done for us?)
+- [ ] The Romans in the Age of Empire (What have the Romans ever done for us?)
 - [ ] The Irish Monks in the Middle Ages
 - [ ] The Frankish Alchemists in the Charlemagne's Age (800-)